siddarun/RuralGen/README.md

 python carla_synthetic_data_test.py
 ```

-**🚀 Ready to generate high-quality synthetic rural driving data and validate its effectiveness?
+**Ready to generate high-quality synthetic rural driving data and validate its effectiveness?
 Start with the generation pipeline and test the results in CARLA simulation!**